jamesob/jamesob.github.io/_posts/2012-2-11-language-matters.md

 [^2]: Worth noting is that both Python and Groovy offer constructs for variadic arguments.

-[^3]: In fact, the Python is even at a disadvantage here because it interacts with an API that was designed to accommodate PHP's warts; namely, the continual checking and casting of return types.

 [^4]: The variable names have been sanitized for anonymity.